Conditions of Enrolment

 6.4 If the student wants to leave a CCEL homestay early, the student must inform in writing both the host family and CCEL about the plans to leave one week before the planned new leaving date.
 CCEL will refund any remaining pre-paid homestay fees, minus any costs recoverable by CCEL.

 6.5 For CCEL Christchurch student residence, if the student decides to move out early, no refund is available.
-For CCEL Auckland student residence, if the student decides to move out early, a higher weekly charge may be applied retrospectively to cover this change.

 6.6 All CCEL student accommodation is carefully selected and monitored by CCEL staff, in accordance with the Code.